AayanYasin/AayanYasin/README.md

 - 👋 Hi, I’m @AayanYasin
-- 👀 I’m interested in Game Development
+- 👀 I’m interested in Game & Application Development
-- 🌱 I’m currently learning C#
+- 🌱 I’m currently learning C#, Python & other languages
 - 💞️ I’m looking to collaborate on python projects
-- 📫 How to reach me aayan06pk@gmail.com
+- 📫 How to reach me aayan06pk@gmail.com or playwithaayan25@gmail.com

 <!---
 AayanYasin/AayanYasin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.